Pre-requisite : YOGA, definition and a brief introduction to origin, history and development of YOGA <Do read this blog 1st for better understanding.>

 Patanjali also mentions that the practice of Ashtanga Yoga, when done with fervour & determination , leads to disappearance of impurities, illumination of knowledge, enlightened discrimination between purusa & prakriti!

 Found the blog informative?
-Give it a thumbs up and subscribe for blog updates.
-I do conduct Patanjali Yoga āsanas, prānāyama & meditation 🧘🏻♀️ classes as nirvāṇa yoga @ DnA Studio, HSR 1st Sector, Bangalore… People who stay near by & interested in joining do get in touch with me for further details.
+Give it a thumbs up 👍 and subscribe for blog updates.
+I do conduct Patanjali Yoga āsanas, prānāyama & meditation 🧘🏻♀️ online classes as nirvāṇa yoga … People who are interested in joining do get in touch with me for further details.
 Thankyou!